Skip to main content

 Mycotoxin symptoms in sheep, goats and deer

-The signs may vary depending on the specific type of mycotoxin, the dose ingested and the period of exposure, but they can include:
+The signs of mycotoxin exposure may vary depending on the specific type of mycotoxin, the dose ingested and the period of exposure, but they can include:

 • Immunosuppression